Higher education courses student profiles

 Higher education courses

-All higher education courses are are accredited with TEQSA and meet the requirements for the relevant level of study on the Australian Qualifications Framework.
+All higher education courses are accredited with TEQSA and meet the requirements for the relevant level of study on the Australian Qualifications Framework.
 TAFE Queensland is accredited by TEQSA to deliver the following courses of study:

 - Associate Degree in Applied Technologies - 2 years full-time, not currently eligible for international students to study in Australia.